[photo credit: Dave Sturt]

 Chapter 2 - Snow!
 (MP3 file, 16.6MB) Will our memories and stories of big winters in the Peak District be the stuff of folklore for our grandchildren?
 Or are we due some heavy snowfalls?
 Join us for a magical, Peakland journey through the white stuff and beyond!

-Chapter 3 - Kinder Scout (to be released 17th April, 2021).
-The 70th birthday of the Peak District National Park.
-An evocative re-telling of our creation story.
-From the world's first water powered cotton spinning mill, to the Kinder Trespass, the creation of the UK's first National Park, and the now vital battle to heal the moorlands.
+Chapter 3 - Kinder Scout (MP3 file 116MB) An evocative re-telling of our creation story, from the world's first water powered cotton spinning mill, to the Kinder Trespass, the creation of the UK's first National Park, and the now vital battle to heal the moorlands.

-If you would like to be informed when the next chapters of the Voices From The Peak soundscape are made available, and when future performances take place, email: firstname.lastname@example.org.
+If you would like to be informed about Voices from the Peak and when future performances take place, please email: email@example.com.
 We will keep your email securely and will only use it for the purposes of letting you know about the Voices From The Peak project.
-You can unsubscribe at any time by emailing email@example.com.
+You can unsubscribe at any time by emailing firstname.lastname@example.org.
 If you would like to know more about how we look after your information, please view our privacy notice.

 [photo credit: Sam Johnson]